phpmyadmin/phpmyadmin/doc/transformations.rst

 basic functions which can be included by any other transform function.

-The file name convention is ``[Mimetype]_[Subtype]_[Transformation Name].php``, while the abtract class that it extends has the name ``[Transformation Name]TransformationsPlugin``.
+The file name convention is ``[Mimetype]_[Subtype]_[Transformation Name].php``, while the abstract class that it extends has the name ``[Transformation Name]TransformationsPlugin``.
 All of the methods that have to be implemented by a transformations plug-in are: